AI-Sandbox-AI-Healthcare/ai-sandbox/README.md

 # AI Sandbox

-AI Sandbox is a browser-based learning environment for teaching neural networks and applied AI through interactive activities, reproducible experiments, reflection, and peer learning.
+AI Sandbox provides computational infrastructure and guided experimentation for teaching neural networks and applied AI.
+It brings together interactive activities, reproducible experiments, reflection, and peer learning in one learning environment.

 The project supports a Neural Networks course where students can explore AI concepts, run experiments, compare models, interpret results, and document what they learned.
-It is designed to make hands-on AI learning more structured, consistent, transparent, and reproducible.
+It is designed to make hands-on AI learning more structured, consistent, transparent, and reproducible while keeping the technical workflow accessible to students.

 ## Project Goals

+- Provide computational infrastructure for AI learning.
-- Help students learn AI by interacting with models, data, metrics, and visualizations.
+- Guide students through structured experimentation with models, data, metrics, and visualizations.
-- Connect visual exploration with code-based assignments.
+- Connect interactive exploration with code-based assignments.
-- Make experimentation reproducible through seeds, logs, parameters, and documented results.
+- Make experiments reproducible through seeds, logs, parameters, and documented results.
-- Support responsible AI learning through reflection, peer review, and evidence-based decision making.
+- Support reflection, peer learning, and evidence-based model decisions.
 - Provide a reusable sandbox that can be embedded in D2L or used as a standalone activity.

 ## Background

 Hands-on AI learning often lacks structure, consistency, and reproducibility.
 Students may run code and see outputs, but they may not always understand why results changed, how to compare models, or how to justify model choices.

-AI Sandbox addresses this by giving students one shared environment where they can:
+AI Sandbox addresses this by combining computational infrastructure with guided experimentation.
+It gives students one shared environment where they can:

 1. Explore AI concepts interactively.
 2. Run the same type of experiment with personalized settings.